vitaliy-kuzmich/bets/README.md

 - public backend, which is not implemented.
 Should interact with UI and isolated backend.

 Details:
-It should create games in the blockchain on demand, to prevent losing on not pupular games.
+It should create games in the blockchain on demand, to prevent losing on not popular games.
 Also DAPP Game creation should be protected by captcha.

 There is only 3/4 of overall project ready.
 This repo contains smart contract and UI code.
 Isolated backend : https://github.com/vitaliy-kuzmich/bets-backend